-Staff recommends approval of the FY 2014 KETS essential unmet need of \$156M.
-Staff certifies that the districts recommended by the Commissioner have met all the statutory requirements of KRS 157.655 and KRS 157.660 and will be required to adequately describe their unmet need and current KETS inventory before FY 2014 Offers of Assistance are distributed.
+Staff recommends approval of the FY 2015 KETS essential unmet need of \$156M.
+Staff certifies that the districts recommended by the Commissioner (see attached list) have met all the statutory requirements of KRS 157.655 and KRS 157.660 and will be required to adequately describe their unmet need and current KETS inventory before FY 2015 Offers of Assistance are distributed.